crossplane/docs/content/master/concepts/managed-resources.md

 {{<hint "note" >}}
-If a Provider restarts before creating the `succeed` or `fail` annotations the Provider can't reconcile the manged resource.
+If a Provider restarts before creating the `succeed` or `fail` annotations the Provider can't reconcile the managed resource.

 Read Crossplane [issue #3037](https://github.com/crossplane/crossplane/issues/3037#issuecomment-1110142427) for more details